algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 Throughout all phases, encourage testers to provide feedback on various aspects, including gameplay experience, performance, and bug reports.
 Utilize feedback forms, surveys, and discussion to collect insights.
 Adjust the selection criteria based on the evolving needs of each testing phase.

-By carefully selecting testers at each stage, the project can benefit from a well-rounded and comprehensive testing process, leading to a more polished and user-friendly Pac-Man® game upon the final release.
+By carefully selecting testers at each stage, the project can benefit from a well-rounded and comprehensive testing process, leading to a more polished and user-friendly Pac-Man game upon the final release.

 ### Plan for Communicating Changes